codepath/android_guides/Fragment-Navigation-Drawer.md

-In [[Managing Navigation and Task Stack]] cliffnotes, we discuss the various navigational structures available within Android applications.
+In [[Common Navigation Paradigms]] cliffnotes, we discuss the various navigational structures available within Android applications.
 One of the most flexible is the [Navigation Drawer](http://developer.android.com/training/implementing-navigation/nav-drawer.html).
 The fully custom navigation drawer is totally managed by the user and can be read about on the [creating the navigation drawer](http://developer.android.com/training/implementing-navigation/nav-drawer.html#top) docs.

 ![Navigation Drawer](http://i.imgur.com/GG6JYZC.png)